yaweli/pipi/README.md

 it's a platform to develop a web apps / desktop apps and websites with mumps as a code that will generate nice web ui using latest bootstap

-His big brother runs this same framework on a docker , or on any linux machine.
+His big brother runs this same framework on a docker , or on any Linux machine.
 ![](https://pandao.github.io/editor.md/images/logos/editormd-logo-180x180.png)
 ### Features
 #### mumps extension commands